 Both Advertorials, as well as display Advertisements, are employed by companies and advertisers for selling products and services.

-While Advertorials take the form of an article which is designed to sell a product to the reader, display advertisements show up as simple message or image.
+While Advertorials take the form of an article which is designed to sell a product to the reader, display advertisements show up as a simple message or image.
 Companies use advertisements or advertorials depending upon their business model and objectives.
-Sometimes the purpose of Advertorials can be brand awareness.

-Let’s take a look at some of the major differences between Advertorials and Advertisements.
+Let’s take a look at some of the significant differences between Advertorials and Advertisements.

 Advertorials run into the entire content of a page.
-It may happen that readers can go through an entire advertorial where they end up reading most of the article and still can’t make out that advertiser is trying to sell them a product.
+It may happen that readers can go through a whole advertorial where they end up reading most of the article and still can’t make out that advertiser is trying to sell them a product.

 In an advertorial, an advertiser gets more opportunities to convince a reader for buying a product, whereas a display advertisement has an immediate effect on the reader.

 Typically, display advertising is used to brand a product or logo.
 A company runs an advertising campaign to expose a consumer to its image.
 It usually carries a single picture of the flagship product of the companies’ with or without any words.